GNOME/tinysparql/docs/website/overview.md

 [Apache Lucene + Solr](http://lucene.apache.org/) is a search engine which targets very large-scale workloads.
 It has a much heavier footprint compared to Tracker.

+See the Wikipedia article on [Desktop search](https://en.wikipedia.org/wiki/Desktop_search) for more information.